JianweiSun007/athena/README.md

 - Deployment with Tensorflow C++

 ## 3)Discussion & Communication
-We have created a WeChat group for discussion.
+We have set up a WeChat group for discussion.
 Please scan the QR and then the administrator will invite you to the group, if you want to join it.

 <img src="https://github.com/JianweiSun007/athena/blob/athena-v0.2/docs/image/img1.png" width="250px">